-The degeneracy can also be resolved by using the HIMF to model the shot noise instead of treating it as a free parameter, which we discuss later in this section.

 Comparing the results with and without the $\Omega_{\rm HI}$ prior, we find that the fitting converges on the $\Omega_{\rm HI}$ parameter as expected, but shows no visible improvement for shot noise and velocity dispersion.
-For $z\sim 0.44$ with better signal-to-noise ratio, we start to be able to constrain the density profile parameter $\gamma$, which leads to better constraints on the HI bias at small scales.
-The results suggest that at 1-D power spectrum level, the signal at the scales of the measurement is dominated by the 1-halo term and the shot noise, which are less correlated with the overall HI amplitude comparing to the large scales dominated by the 2-halo term.
+For $z\sim 0.44$ with better signal-to-noise ratio, we start to be able to constrain the density profile parameter $\gamma$ and the slope of HI HOD $\beta$, which leads to better constraints on the HI bias at small scales.
+The results suggest that at the 1-d power spectrum level, the signal at the scales of the measurement is dominated by the 1-halo term and the shot noise, which are less correlated with the overall HI amplitude compared to the large scales dominated by the 2-halo term.